getlago/lago-docs/docs/guide/07_coupons.md

 1. Access the **"Coupons"** section via the side menu;
 2. Click **"Add a coupon"**;
 3. Choose a name and a code for your coupon;
+4. Select the type of coupon (i.e. fixed amount or percentage);
-4. Define its value and period of validity; and
+5. Define its value and frequency (i.e. is applied once or several times);
+6. Choose whether or not to set an expiration date (i.e. date after which the coupon can no longer be redeemed); and
-5. Click **"Add coupon"** to confirm.
+7. Click **"Add coupon"** to confirm.

 ## Apply coupons
 Here is what you should know about coupons: